google/truth/old_index.md

     ...
 ```

-Truth's propositions are intended to read (more or less) like English, and
+Truth's checks are intended to read (more or less) like English, and thereby be
-thereby be more obvious in their intent, as well as report meaningful errors
+more obvious in their intent, as well as report meaningful errors about the
-about the information.
+information.

 ## Acknowledgements